 - If you fall behind on payments, your account could get closed or sent to collections.
 The collection account could end up hurting your credit, no matter how you financed your phone.

-Should I finance my cell phone to build credit?
+Does financing a cell phone build credit?

 Financing a cell phone may help you build credit if your payment activity is reported to one of the credit bureaus.
 If it isn't being reported, you won't build any credit.